IraAngeles-IBM/istio101/enforce-policies/README.md

 2. Verify that the service is denied:

-   In [this exercise](../create-ingress-gateway/README.md), we created the Ingress Gateway resource.
+   In [this exercise](../create-ingress-gateway/README.md), we created the Ingress resource.
 Make sure the $INGRESS_IP environment variable is still present.
 Then in the terminal, try:

     ```shell
     curl http://$INGRESS_IP/
     ```

     You should see the error message `PERMISSION_DENIED:denyall.denier.istio-system:Not allowed`.

+    You can also try visiting the guestbook app in the browser, and you should see the same error message.

 3. Clean up the rule.